consilience/xero-api-client/README.md

 for you automatically.

 Another package will handle the payload parsing and request building.
-This package is just conerned with the HTTP access with OAuth 1.0a credentials.
+This package is just concerned with the HTTP access with OAuth 1.0a credentials.

+TODO: simple example of authorising access to an organisation using League OAuth 1.0 + Xero plugin.

 ## TODO